What Can I Put Inside a Sachet Bag?

 17. No-Sew Sachets

-One of the best things about using t-shirt fabric is that it doesn't unravel.
+One of the best things about using pinking shears to cut fabric, is that it doesn't unravel.
 This makes it a great choice to use in no-sew projects like this sachet.
-This is a nice craft to recycle t-shirts.

 It won't take much convincing for kids to color on fabric, especially if they know the drawing will be part of a sachet gift for their mom.

-It's easy to see why these organza sachets would be a perfect gift for a new bride or graduate.
+It's easy to see why these fabric sachets would be a perfect gift for a new bride or graduate.
 They are so pretty and dainty looking—they'll also smell fantastic!

 20. Hanky Sachets